Harnessing Unrecognizable Faces for Improving Face Recognition: Introduction

 If we represent each face via an embedding in a compact metric space, such as the hypersphere, perturbing the image until it is unrecognizable moves the corresponding embedding close to a decision boundary.
 So, it is reasonable to expect that the embeddings of UIs distribute along the boundaries of decision regions with no particular relation to each other: Distant identities, when perturbed, would become distant UIs.
 Instead, we observe the following phenomenon: {\em When training a FR system without any UIs, and using the resulting embedding to cluster identities (both recognizable and not), UIs cluster together in representation space}, despite being unrecognizable versions of different identities that may otherwise be far in representation space.

 This phenomenon, illustrated in Fig.~\ref{fig_tsne_trajectory}, is counter-intuitive at many levels: First, UIs do not distribute near the boundary between different identities, but rather close to each other and far from the corresponding identities.
-This happens without imposing any loss on the distance among UIs -- for they are not even included in the training set for the FR -- and likely made possible by the geometry of the high-dimensional hypersphere.\footnote{This phenomenon is unrelated to the known collapse of representations of low-quality images towards the origin of a linear embedding space \cite{o2018face}, as here the embedding is constrained to be on the hypersphere.} Second, this phenomenon is not engendered by ``low-quality'' images of UI being {\em similar to each other}, enough to form their own cluster.
-Unlike other domains where motion blurred images form their own cluster, distinct from the low-resolution cluster, here the UI cluster is {\em highly heterogeneous,} with images that exhibit occlusion, optical or motion blur, low resolution, poor illumination, etc. So, the clustering of UIs is not simply due to visual similarity.
+This happens without imposing any loss on the distance among UIs -- for they are not even included in the training set for the FR -- and likely made possible by the geometry of the high-dimensional hypersphere.\footnote{This phenomenon is unrelated to the known collapse of representations of low-quality images towards the origin of a linear embedding space \cite{o2018face}, as here the embedding is constrained to be on the hypersphere.} Second, this phenomenon is not only due ``low-quality'' images of UI being {\em visually similar to each other}.
+Unlike other domains where motion-blurred images form their own cluster, distinct from the low-resolution cluster, here the UI cluster is {\em highly heterogeneous,} with images that exhibit occlusion, optical or motion blur, low resolution, poor illumination, etc. So, the clustering of UIs is not simply due to visual similarity.
 Sample of these phenomena are illustrated in Fig.~\ref{face_clusers} and Sec.~\ref{RS}.
 We conjecture that this behavior is specific to FR, which is a fine-grained categorization task, where nuisance variability can cause coarse-grained perturbations that move the corresponding samples out-of-domain.

 We are now ready to tackle the main goal: Leverage the key empirical observation above to {\em harness unrecognizable faces to improve face recognition.}